grikomsn/puppet-scraper/README.md

 ---

-**Scrappeteer is a opinionated wrapper library for utilizing [Puppeteer](https://github.com/puppeteer/puppeteer) to scrape pages easily, bootstrapped using [Jared Palmer's tsdx](https://github.com/jaredpalmer/tsdx).**
+**PuppetScraper is a opinionated wrapper library for utilizing [Puppeteer](https://github.com/puppeteer/puppeteer) to scrape pages easily, bootstrapped using [Jared Palmer's tsdx](https://github.com/jaredpalmer/tsdx).**

 Most people create a new scraping project by `require`-ing Puppeteer and create their own logic to scrape pages, and that logic will get more complicated when trying to use multiple pages.

-Scrappeteer allows you to just pass the URLs to scrape, the function to evaluate (the scraping logic), and how many pages (or tabs) to open at a time.
-Basically, Scrappeteer abstracts the need to create multiple page instances and retrying the evaluation logic.
+PuppetScraper allows you to just pass the URLs to scrape, the function to evaluate (the scraping logic), and how many pages (or tabs) to open at a time.
+Basically, PuppetScraper abstracts the need to create multiple page instances and retrying the evaluation logic.

-**Version 0.1.0 note**: Scrappeteer was initially made as a project template rather than a wrapper library, but the core logic is still the same with various improvements and without extra libraries, so you can include Scrappeteer in your project easily using `npm` or `yarn`.
+**Version 0.1.0 note**: PuppetScraper was initially made as a project template rather than a wrapper library, but the core logic is still the same with various improvements and without extra libraries, so you can include PuppetScraper in your project easily using `npm` or `yarn`.

 ## Brief example